gman-au/chef-master/README.md

 Many recipe sites include schema.org compatible JSON data for [search engine optimisation](https://developers.google.com/search/docs/appearance/structured-data/intro-structured-data), but include an excessive amount of verbiage that is printer-unfriendly.

-This web host will attempt to automatically distill the verbosity out of the page and leave you with just the basic recipe information.
+This web host will attempt to automatically distil the verbosity out of the page and leave you with just the basic recipe information.

 ## Installation / usage
 If you use Docker or similar container management, you can simply [pull and run the latest package](https://github.com/orgs/gman-au/packages?repo_name=chef-master).